jessesquires/jessesquires.com/_posts/2021-06-06-rss-feeds-jekyll-and-absolute-versus-relative-urls.md

 <a href="https://myblog.com/2021/01/01/some-title/">previous post</a>
 ```

 Similar to `post_url`, Jekyll has a [`link` Tag](https://jekyllrb.com/docs/liquid/tags/#links) that you can use for linking to pages and other resources like images.
 Unfortunately, it also produces relative URLs and also does not work with `absolute_url`.
 You can implement a custom `link_absolute` Tag in the same way as `post_url_absolute` above.
 I'll leave that as an exercise for the reader.
+As always, you can find the source for this site [on GitHub]({{ site.data.github.repo }}).

+{% include break.html %}

+Admittedly, it does feel kind of awkward to use absolute URLs to your own site within your own site.
+But the alternative would be to do some very heavy and ugly manual processing when generating your feed.
+So I am content with this solution.

+Also, It is worth clarifying that you can still use `link` and `post_url` on other pages on your site &mdash; those are not included in your RSS/Atom feed.
+Only within the contents of your blog posts should you use the `*_absolute` variants.